gregorio-project/hyphen-la/patterns/generation/README.md

 - `--mixed-breves` – generate variants with all possible combinations of short vowels with and without breves, e. g. *co-rō-na*, *co-rō-nă*, *cŏ-rō-na*, *cŏ-rō-nă* from input `co-rō-na`.
+- `--roman-numerals` – output Roman numerals with more than one character up to 3000

 ### `generate-patgen-input.sh`